MakeShiftArtist/api-docs/docs.md

         "bio": "bio (or, about) section",
-        "subscriber_count": "number of users subscribed to this user", "subscription_count": "number of users this user has subscribed to", "post_count": "number of posts and reposts on this user's timeline", "created": "unix creation timestamp"
+        "subscriber_count": "number of users subscribed to this user", "subscription_count": "number of users this user has subscribed to", "post_count": "number of posts and reposts on this user's timeline" }
-    }
 }
 ```